oneanupam/app-repo-template/CONTRIBUTING.md

 ```
 Ex: Suppose, You added some functionality.
 So, the title could be -
-    [feat] added function to read input from user
+    [feat] add function to read input from user
 ```

 ### Coding Guidelines